 It has a sharp, pine-like aroma with a sweet and spicy, citrusy flavour.
 This is a herb that you should be able to get fairly easily.
 Here in the UK, all our supermarkets and many grocers sell it.

 - Daun = leaf

 - Kunyit = turmeric

 When making any kind of rendang, I always use turmeric leaves.
-The aroma of turmeric leaves is the defining character of a Malay rendang, and I simply cannot enjoy rendang without it.
+The aroma of turmeric leaves is the defining character of a Singaporean and Malaysian rendang, and I simply cannot enjoy rendang without them.

 The good news is, turmeric leaves are easy to grow in the tropics, and in the warmer months, in colder climates.
 All you need is a fresh turmeric tuber, pot it up in some compost, and leave it to shoot.
 Earliest time to do this would be in spring.
 Your turmeric will even send up shoots if your kitchen is warm enough.